Beginning at the Beginning: The Foundational Elements of Early Childhood Mental Health Consultation – Part II

-Having articulated the theoretical premises and foundational essentials of ECMH Consultation in the initial webinar, the second in the series will explore the centrality of the ECMH Consultant – consultee relationship in building provider capacity and evincing better outcomes for children.
+Having articulated the theoretical premises and foundational essentials of ECMH Consultation in the initial webinar, the second in the series explored the centrality of the ECMH Consultant – consultee relationship in building provider capacity and evincing better outcomes for children.
 Specifically the presentation will focus on the Consultative Stance.
-The compilation of essential elements of clinical comportment, developed by Kadija Johnston and Charles Brinamen , is being shown to promote effectiveness and sustain ECMH Consultants in their work.
-Following an overview of the ten elements comprising the Consultative Stance, we will focus on those components that correlate most closely with enhanced provider capacity and explore practical ways of incorporating these elements in the practice of consultation.
+The compilation of essential elements of clinical comportment, developed by Kadija Johnston and Charles Brinamen, was shown to promote effectiveness and sustain ECMH Consultants in their work.
+Following an overview of the ten elements comprising the Consultative Stance, we focused on those components that correlate most closely with enhanced provider capacity and explore practical ways of incorporating these elements in the practice of consultation.

 About the Presenter

 Kadija Johnston L.C.S.W is the Director of the Infant-Parent Program (IPP), in the Division of Infant, Child and Adolescent Psychiatry at the University of California, San Francisco.
 She has been a practitioner in the field of infant and early childhood mental health (I/ECMH) since 1985.
 She developed the Infant-Parent Program’s Early Childhood Mental Health (ECMH) Consultation component in 1988, which now serves as a model for other organizations, locally, nationally and internationally.
 She has provided TA and training in I/ECMH Consultation to organizations in 23 states and internationally.
 She serves as an expert advisor for the SAMHSA supported Center of Excellence in ECMH Consultation and is a founding member of RAINE, a group of national experts advancing practice, policy and research in ECMH Consultation.